 Well, grief is a very broad state and it has many levels.
 And my story with grief is a rather personal one.
 I’d like to begin by telling you that after 20 years of working as a nurse, I decided to continue my studies to become a certified grief counselor because of that story.
-And in my daily work, I’m often asked how and why I seem to be so gifted in working with those who grieve and my first response is always because I’ve lost so many people in my own life.
+And in my daily work, I’m often asked how and why I seem to be so gifted in working with those who grieve.
+My first response is always because I’ve lost so many people in my own life.
 Not only that, but I live with grief on a daily basis.
-Having said that, though, grief is not necessarily always just from a physical death either and that’s where my work began.
+Having said that, though, grief is not necessarily always just from a physical death either.
+And that’s where my work began.

 Would you care to share your story?

 I had one sister named Yvonne.
 She was one year older than me and she was my best friend.
 In 1991, Yvonne was diagnosed with a rapidly progressive form of lymphoma.
 And in less than 3 months, we knew she would be gone.
 My family did not talk about this.
 Ever.
 I guess they just didn’t know how?
 I watched as each family member tried to cope and deal with the situation, yet noticed no one spoke of it.
 But Yvonne and I talked about it daily: we talked, we cried, we even ranted together!
 She knew of my work and how very involved I was with the dying and their families.
 She also knew that I would be honest with her so that she could be prepared to cross over when the time came.